 How To Get An FHA Manufactured Home Loan

 Purchasing a home is a complicated process – as is obtaining a home loan.
 But owning your own property can be highly rewarding, financially and otherwise.
-So here are the steps you’ll need to take to begin the FHA Manufactured Home Loan process.
+So here are the steps you’ll need to take to use the FHA loan program:

 1. Find The Right Lender For You

 It’s critical to find the right lender for your mortgage.
-There are several factors to take into account, including working with a lender who:
+There are several factors to take into account, including working with an FHA-approved lender who:

 - Offers the lowest rates